act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

 ### Vaccinations Bivalent Dose Ratio

-  Ratio of population have received a bivalent vaccine dose.
+  Ratio of population that have received a bivalent vaccine dose.

 **Where to access**
 * CSV column names: ``metrics.vaccinationsBivalentDoseRatio``